kestral246/hud_compass/README.md

 How to enable
 -------------

-This mod defaults to not displaying compass.
+This mod defaults to not displaying compass and clock.
 To enable, use the chat command:

-	"/compass" -> By default this places a compass in the bottom right corner of the screen.
+	"/compass" -> By default this places a compass and clock in the bottom right corner of the screen.

-Repeated use of this command will toggle the compass display off and on.
+Repeated use of this command will toggle the display of the compass and clock off and on.

-**New:** When given with an argument, the position of the compass can be changed.
+**New:** When given with an argument, the position of the compass and clock can be changed.
 This is particularly useful with Android clients, where the bottom right corner of the screen has the jump button.

 	"/compass 1" -> top right corner
 	"/compass 2" -> bottom right corner